bradleyfalzon/revgrep/README.md

 `|&` is shown above as many static analysis programs write to `stderr`, not `stdout`, `|&` combines both `stderr` and `stdout`.
 It could also be achieved with `go vet 2>&1 | revgrep`.

+`revgrep` CLI tool will return an exit status of 1 if any issues match, else it will return 0.
+Consider using `${PIPESTATUS[0]}` for the exit status of the `go vet` command in the above example.